llauderesv/aws-eb-letsencrypt-config/README.md

     command: "mv /tmp/certificate_renew /etc/cron.d/certificate_renew"
 ```

-3. After that you need to set two environment variables (eg: LETSENCRYPT_EMAIL, LETSENCRYPT_DOMAIN) in your instance because this is required in the code above.
+3. After that you need to setup two environment variables (eg: LETSENCRYPT_EMAIL, LETSENCRYPT_DOMAIN) in your instance because this is required in the code above.

 > `LETSENCRYPT_DOMAIN` - the domain that you want to enable the SSL (eg: mydomain.example.com)

 > `LETSENCRYPT_EMAIL` - the email that will be used to notify you about your SSL Certificate (example: letsencrypt will notify you when your SSL will expire or etc.)

+That's it once you deploy this, HTTPS is already enabled in your website.
+Enjoy!